mochi-hpc/mochi-spack-buildcache/README.md

         signed: false
     config:
       install_tree:
+        root: /opt/spack
         padded_length: 128
+    packages:
+      all:
+        require: 'target=x86_64_v3'
 ```

-Make sure the mochi mirror is listed and `config:install_tree:padded_length` is set to 128.
+Make sure the mochi mirror is listed and `config:install_tree:padded_length` is set to 128,
+and `config:install_tree:root` is set to `/opt/spack` (this settings requires that you can
+have Spack install in this directory, which is generally the case in a container as root,
+but may not be on your machine).

+`packages:all:require` must be set to `'target=x86_64_v3'` as this is the type of architecture
+the cache is supposed to store images for.

 Add any specs you may need.
 This environment file will allow github actions that use it to
 rely on the buildcache to pull dependencies.